VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/windows.md

   * This means most low-level fixes and articles you read since then should be reasonably accurate

 * Window's disks are formatted as NTFS.
 NTFS is awful.
 [TODO] BTRFS
-* Windows file permissions are way weirder than linux's `*rwxrwxrwx` structure.
+* Windows file permissions are way weirder than Linux's `*rwxrwxrwx` structure.
 Permissions can and will fuck you.
   * If the user has a Microsoft account associated, the username isn't always the username.
 If you encounter this issue, I wish you luck in figuring out what the correct name actually is.

 * Drivers for windows tend to be a mess.
 Keeping them up to date is awful.
 Windows update will often install very old (or even incorrect) driver by default.